pyomeca/ezc3d/README.md

 pf_1 = all_pf(1); % Select the first platform
 ```

-This gives you a structure containing informations on the force platform and data of which
+This gives you a structure containing information on the force platform and its data.

 ```MATLAB
 % ...